- Code MEDN2222

 - Days 14-16: At least 6 hours per day independent studio work and exhibition set-up, mounting and pack-up

-- Approximately 25 hours of self-study which will include preparation for lectures, presentations, group work reports and other assessment tasks.
+- Approximately 25 hours of self-directed study which will include preparation for lectures, presentations, group work reports and other assessment tasks.

 Students are expected to actively participate and contribute towards discussions.